 Inventory management is all about those steps which ensure that the optimum level of required resources is maintained.
 It avoids the shortage and overabundance of resources and enables you to function smoothly without any time lag.
 A proper inventory management is crucial for e-commerce sites, keeping in mind the hyper-competitive landscape and zero patience level of customers who can easily switch to your competitor in the case of cancellation of order due to the shortage of stock.

 Businesses that implemented thorough inventory management reported that 95.4% of their orders are delivered to customers on time, 94.6% of orders are received by suppliers on time and there is a decrease of 7.5% in the frequency of out of stock situation.
 On the other hand, the businesses on the other side of the boat appear to lose the customer, reputation and money.
 Further, the following attributes of e-commerce sites make it more crucial to have proper inventory management system in place.

-E-businesses often offer a wide variety of products; for example, different sizes and many colours of a particular garment or shoe and it becomes very difficult to handle such matrix products offering without an effective management of it.
+E-businesses often offer a wide variety of products; for example, different sizes and many colours of a particular garment or shoe and it becomes very difficult to handle such matrix products offering without effective management of it.

 E-commerce sites need to sell across multiple channels and boundaries and therefore require to maintain an efficient centralised inventory management system so that the operations become convenient, cost-effective and error-free.
-Further, it is beneficial for e-commerce and online retail brands to partner with third-party logistics (3PL) provider who has the experience of managing inventory and also the necessary tools, equipment and software to manage it effectively.
+Further, it is beneficial for e-commerce and online retail brands to partner with third-party logistics (3PL) provider who has the experience in managing inventory and also the necessary tools, equipment and software to manage it effectively.